mocabe/yave/README.md

 ## Motivation

 Procedural content creation with node based visual programming languages are becoming popular in audio and graphics domain because of its flexibility and usability for artists.
-In node based languages, you need to define how data will be transformed into final output by using data flow graph, which is quite easy to understand even for non-programmers.
+In node based languages, you can define how data will be transformed into final output by using data flow graph, which is quite easy to understand even for non-programmers.
 However, composing values which *change over time* (like animations) in node based languages is not trivial.
 This is because you need to calculate *how* current time maps to value rather than *what* kind of operation you want to apply to time related to values.
 This is different from popular editing paradigm based on *declarative* time manipulation, which allows you to compose values in the time domain easily.
 This has been a known problem in functional programming community, and they found elegant solution by using higher-order functions which commonly known as `Functional Reactive Programming (FRP)`.
 FRP was introduced for declarative programming paradigm for animations, then its target was shifted to real time applications like GUI.